-b.
-Budget
+enate Bill S.B.
+66-10- Page 26 of 33 Further Certified By:

+section II.
+Budgets

-- i.
-Any candidate who exceeds his or her allotted budget shall be disqualified. - ii.
-Each candidate for the office of Student Body President may expend a maximum of \$2000.00. - iii.
-Each candidate for the office of Senator may expend a maximum of \$250.00. - i.
-Each senate candidate filing for co-candidacy shall have his budget increased by \$50 per additional candidate. - a.
-EX: {(original budget) + [\$50(number of additional candidates)]} - b.
-A majority of the amount expensed by each candidate who has filed for co-candidacy must be expensed for the purposes of group campaigning. - iv.
-Each candidate for the positions of Yell Leader may expend a maximum of \$1800.00 - v.
-Each candidate for the office of RHA President may expend a maximum of \$300.00. - vi.
-Each candidate for the office of RHA Executive Vice President may expend a maximum of \$250.00. - vii.
-Each candidate for the office of Class President may expend a maximum of \$400.00. - viii.
-Each candidate for any other office may expend a maximum of \$150.00. - c.
-Campaign Reporting - i.
-All candidates must submit a finance report and all receipts from campaigning on the first day of voting by 5:00 p.m.
-Candidates failing to comply shall be disqualified the first day of voting at 5:00 p.m.
+- (a) Any candidate who exceeds his or her allotted budget shall be disqualified. - (b) Each candidate for the office of Student Body President may expend a maximum of \$1800.00 \$2000.00. - (c) Each candidate for the office of Senator may expend a maximum of \$150.00 \$200.00. - (1) Each senate candidate filing for cocandidacy shall have his budget increased by \$50 per additional candidate.

+EX: ([original budget] + (\$50\[number of additional candidates])).

+A majority of the amount expensed by each candidate who has filed for co-candidacy must be expensed for the purposes of group-campaigning.

+- (d) Each candidate for the positions of Yell Leader may expend a maximum of \$1800.00 - (e) Each candidate for the office of RHA President may expend a maximum of \$300.00. - (f) Each candidate for the office of RHA Executive Vice President may expend a maximum of \$250.00. - (g) Each candidate for the office of Class President may expend a maximum of \$400.00. - (h) Each candidate for any other office may expend a maximum of \$150.00.

-Further Certified By: Weger Ulgu 115
+section III.
+Campaign Reporting

-- ii.
-The Election Commission shall notify the candidates forty-eight (48) hours prior to the expense report deadline. - iii.
-If no campaign spending has occurred, the candidate may submit a Null Expenditure Statement to that effect. - 1.
-If a candidate spends no money on his or her campaign, a sworn statement to that effect, made available by the Election Commission, shall be accepted as an official expense report.
+- (a) All candidates must submit a finance report and all receipts from campaigning on the first day of voting by 5:00 PM for both general elections and, when applicable, run-off elections.
+Candidates failing to comply shall be disqualified the first day of voting at 5:00 PM. - (b) The Election Commission shall notify the candidates forty-eight (48) hours prior to the expense report deadline. - (c) All candidates shall submit the finance report provided online regardless of whether or not campaign spending has occurred.
+If no campaign spending has occurred, the candidate may submit a Null Expenditure Statement to that effect.

+(1) If a candidate spends no money on his or her campaign, a sworn statement to that effect, made available by the Election Commission, shall be accepted as an official expense report.
 This documentation must be submitted in the same manner as traditional expense reports.

-d.
+section IV.
 Auditing

-- i.
-The Commission shall audit all expense reports to determine compliance with necessary and applicable regulations.
-The materials registration database shall be the basis for comparison between items used in campaigning and items expensed or budgeted. - ii.
-Items that have been used in campaigning in any way, or have been purchased with the intent to use in any way unless it is an unused campaign item purchased before the mandatory candidates meeting, shall be considered necessary for expensing and such items shall be included in audit procedures. - iii.
-Items to be expensed shall include, but not be limited to, items that fit both of the following criteria: - i.
-The item would not be purchased but for the candidate's running for election. - ii.
-The item cannot be accessed for free by the regular student.
+- (a) The Commission shall audit all expense reports to determine compliance with necessary and applicable regulations.
+The materials registration database shall be the basis for comparison between items used in campaigning and items expensed or budgeted. - (b) Items that have been used in campaigning in any way, or have been purchased with the intent to use in any way, shall be considered necessary for expensing and such items shall be included in audit procedures. - (c) Items to be expensed shall include, but not be limited to, items that fit both of the following criteria: - (1) The item would not be purchased but for the candidate's running for election. - (2) The item cannot be accessed for free by the regular student. - (d) Transparency - (1) The Election Commission shall make all candidates' expense reports publically available at election.tamu.edu within twenty-four (24) hours after the general election results announcement. and within twelve (12) hours after the run-off election results announcement. - (2) Inaccuracies or omissions suspected in campaign budgets may be reported to the Election Commission in the same way that violations are reported.
+The complainant must include material or photographic clear and convincing evidence of the error in order for it to be considered by the Election Commission.
+All such complaints about a posted budget must be made within twenty-four (24) hours of the time that budget is made available online.